Surf-NeRF: Surface Regularised Neural Radiance Fields: Related Work

+\textbf{Radiance Based Scenes:} Recent advances in explicit representations like 3D Gaussian splatting~\cite{kerbl20233d} (3DGS) have demonstrated improved rendering quality over volumetric implicit models, reflective objects rely heavily on introduced Gaussians behind surfaces to represent view dependence.
+Although subsequent work has sought to improve the geometric fidelity of the resulting representation~\cite{huang20242d,jiang2025geometry,li2024geogaussian,wei2024normal,wang2024learning}, these involve substantial changes to the underlying representation or simplified geometry models due to the sparsity of the explicit radiance field.
+Our approach derives key benefits from the continuity of implicit radiance fields to formulate regularisation terms.
+We anticipate similarly inspired terms might be formulated for explicit methods like 3DGS, Radiant Foam and others~\cite{kerbl20233d,govindarajan2025radiant,liu2025deformable,huang20242d}.

 \textbf{Surface Representations:} Signed distance fields (SDFs) have garnered significant attention~\cite{yariv2021volume, yu2022monosdf, dogaru2022sphere, fu2022geoneus, azinovic2022neural, oechsle2021unisurf} as they can represent smooth and continuous geometries in space and may be generated from multi-view constraints alone.
-Applying view-dependent colour channels to the SDF~\cite{vicini2022differentiable, yariv2021volume, fu2022geoneus, wang2021neus, wang2022neus2} in a similar fashion to NeRFs has demonstrated improved accuracy and continuity of representation.
-For diffuse objects, this representation provides a smooth and high quality reconstruction, however, more highly view-dependent appearance and complex geometry (thin structures, concave geometries) are not well represented.
-Some works have included a reflection parameterisation~\cite{ge2023ref}, however struggle to reconstruct 3D scenes with fine detail, thin structures and sharp changes compared to volumetric scenes.
-Appearance and geometry have an intrinsic relationship within neural representations, with degradation in geometric accuracy often resulting in altered geometry to meet appearance~\cite{fu2022geoneus}.
-Our work maintains a volumetric scene representation allowing for complex geometry, but with separated view-dependent and -independent appearance.
-Given NeRFs are a high fidelity visual representation, we are concerned only with introducing a surface-like structure to the density field through volumetric rendering.
-This improves the geometry and consistency of novel view rendering by considering the NeRF as learning density constrained to a surface with smooth view-dependent terms.
+For diffuse planar objects, this representation provides a smooth and high-quality reconstruction; however, more highly view-dependent appearance and complex geometry (thin structures, concave geometries) are not well represented~\cite{wang2022neus2,rosu2023permutosdf,ge2023ref}.
+Alternate volumetric encodings better suited to complex geometry like PermutoSDF~\cite{rosu2023permutosdf} have substantially improved this representation, which we leverage in this work.
+Some works have included a reflection parameterisation~\cite{ge2023ref}, however, struggle to reconstruct 3D scenes with fine detail, thin structures, and sharp changes compared to volumetric scenes.
+Appearance and geometry have an intrinsic relationship within neural representations, with geometry being altered to account for non-Lambertian appearance~\cite{fu2022geoneus}.
+We maintain a volumetric representation allowing for complex geometry, but with separated view-dependent and -independent appearance.

+\textbf{Appearance Vs. Geometry:} Inverse rendering with mesh-based models produces a definite~\cite{garcesintrinsic2022} separation of the scene's appearance, geometry and environment, which are necessary to create realistic renderings of scenes under new conditions.
+Performing this without prior knowledge of the scene proves to be an immensely difficult task~\cite{zhang2021ners,boss2022samurai, cheng2022diffeomorphic, yao2022neilf}, however, utilising physically-based rendering fused with learnt appearance~\cite{boss2021nerd, boss2021neural} provides sufficient constraints to recover the components of the scene.